 MYF is a ministry offered by the United Methodist Church for youth in grades 6 through 12.
 MYF gives the youth the opportunity to grow in their faith and maintain a relationship with God.
 All youth within the 6-12 grade are invited to fellowship together.
 Currently, we now are dividing the junior high and the senior high into two separate groups during MYF and Sunday school.
 This will allow the teachers to use curriculum that best fits the age group.

-Sunday School is a time for the youth to sit down and ask questions about Christianity, the Bible, the Trinity, etc. We have an in-depth lesson and discussion to follow.
+Sunday School is a time for the youth to gather and ask questions about Christianity, the Bible, the Trinity, etc. We have an in-depth lesson and discussion to follow.
 We invite any youth to come and join us to expand their knowledge of Christianity and fellowship.

-The church is preparing Confirmation classes for 2018.
-Pastor Karen Jones and Sarah Bohannon, FUMC Youth Director, lead Confirmation classes for youth in Grades 6 and up who want to learn more about God, faith and what it means to be a member of the church.
+The church has created a new class in Kids Grow in Christ to substitute Confirmation classes.
+We invite children and youth that are in Grades 5 and 6 to join us as we learn more about God, faith and what it means to be a member of the church.
+Classes start August 29!